Dkell88/LHL-Midterm/planning/user_stories.md

-### As a user I want to see a list of available maps because I want an idea
+### As a user I want to see a list of available maps because I want an idea of what to do today

     1. (home page with search and 3 suggestions)